 Judge or Jury Trial

-The defense may have the choice to decide whether a case will be tried to a judge or jury, but in some jurisdictions both the prosecution and the defense have the right to demand a jury trial.
-Juries consist of 12 persons in serious felony cases, but some states allow for as few as six person juries in less serious misdemeanor cases.
+The defense may have the choice to decide whether a case will be tried by a judge or jury, but in some jurisdictions, both the prosecution and the defense have the right to demand a jury trial.
+Juries consist of 12 persons for serious felony cases, but some states allow for as few as 6-person juries in less serious misdemeanor cases.

-If you do not have one already contact your prosecutor’s office to ask if they have a Victim Advocate and if so if you may meet with one.
-You want to stay in touch with your advocate throughout the process and ask for any resources that may be available.
+If you do not have one already, contact your prosecutor’s office to ask if they have a Victim Advocate, and if so, ask if you may meet with one.
+Stay in touch with your advocate throughout the process and ask for any resources that may be available.

 The defense and prosecution request the court, in advance of trial, to admit or exclude certain evidence.
-There may be several hearings on these matters.
+They may hold several hearings on these matters.

-This trial is to determine the guilt or innocence of the defendant.
+This phase is to determine the guilt or innocence of the defendant.

 The prosecution presents its main case through direct examination of prosecution witnesses by the prosecutor.
-As the victim the prosecutor will determine what point your testimony will be most meaningful, it may be in the early or later stages of the case in chief depending on other witness testimony.
-As a witness you will not be allowed to be in the courtroom until after you have testified and then, only if you have been dismissed as a witness.
+If you are the victim, the prosecutor will determine at what point your testimony will be most meaningful.
+It may be in the early or later stages of the case-in-chief, depending on other witness testimony.
+As a witness you will not be allowed to be in the courtroom until after you have testified and then only if you have been dismissed as a witness.
 This rarely happens.
 You, unlike the defendant, are not able to participate in or watch the trial proceed.
 You will likely only be in the courtroom during your testimony.